 IL-18 binding protein (IL18BP), a 38-kDa soluble protein, is another negative regulator of IL18 signaling.
 It has some sequence homology with IL18R1 (Im et al. 2002 , Kim et al. 2002, Novick et al. 1999).
 IL18BP binds with high affinity to mature IL18, preventing its interaction with IL18R1.
 Several isoforms IL18BP have been described (Kim et al. 2000).
 Interleukin-37 (IL37, IL-1F7), another negative regulator of IL18 signaling, is able to bind IL18BP and IL18RAP preventing signaling (Bufler et al.2002, Pan et al. 2001, Kumar et al. 2002).

-Finally IL18 stimulates Interferon gamma (IFNG, IFN-?) production from T-helper lymphocytes cells (Th1) and macrophages, and enhances the cytotoxicity of natural killer (NK) cells.
-The IL18 stimulated IFNG production is synergistically amplified with other Th1-related cytokines, IL2, IL15, IL12 and IL23 (Boraschi & Dinarello 2006, Park et al. 2007, Dinarello 2007, Dinarello & Fantuzzi 2003).
+IL18 stimulates Interferon gamma (IFNG, IFN-?) production from T-helper lymphocytes cells (Th1) and macrophages and enhances the cytotoxicity of natural killer (NK) cells.
+IL18 stimulated IFNG production is synergistically amplified by other Th1-related cytokines such as IL2, IL15, IL12 and IL23 (Boraschi & Dinarello 2006, Park et al. 2007, Dinarello 2007, Dinarello & Fantuzzi 2003).